kossiitkgp/docs/events/KWoC/mentor-manual.md

 1. KWoC Organisers must approve your project(s).
 1. A project must have an actual usecase and not just be a tutorial/example/sandbox repo
 1. A project should have an open source LICENSE
-1. A project must have at least a minimum amount of development, There should be some sort of roadmap layed out
+1. A project must have at least a minimum amount of development, There should be some sort of roadmap laid out

 **Goals of the Program**: